Education

 Prior to joining the faculty in 2019, Riger taught in marriage and family therapy (MFT) graduate programs and worked as a consultant in the anti-money laundering (AML) field.

-Currently, Riger teaches in the Human Development and Family Science (HDFS) undergraduate program and the school counseling graduate program in the school of education.
+Currently, Riger teaches in the Human Development and Family Science (HDFS) undergraduate program and the School Counseling program in the School of Education.
 She received her master’s and doctoral degrees in MFT and uses her clinical background to help students make practical connections between course content and direct work with individuals, couples, and families.

 Research